 A bit north east on Belgrave Road lives this fine box, cleverly modeled after the house infront of which it sits.

 A similar design approach is taken at our next box on Clegg St where the box imitates the house infront of which it stands.
 It even has a piece of the stone panelling left over from the contruction of the house incorporated into the base of the box.

 Over on Mason Terrace there’s this nice blue box.

 Close by on Bower Street we find another fine box.

 Nary a block over is this great box on Mutchmor Road.

 Close by on Merritt Ave you will find this great little library.

-A couple of blocks north on Drummond Street there sits this dynamic box-within-a-box.
+Just a few meters down Drummond Street there sits this box-within-a-box.

 Just a few blocks north there sits this generous little library on Ontario Street.

 Over on the corner of Frontenac & Lacasse you will find this fine box.